Hikaru graduated in 2006 and now works as an independent documentary filmmaker.

 It leaves the definition of visual anthropology wide open and considers various arguments about this sub-field, but also looks beyond immediate disciplinary concerns to enlarge the possibilities for a visual anthropology that's not only connected with the professional concerns of anthropologists, but also adequately presents anthropologically informed representations to other audiences.

 The programme is convened and taught by Professor Stephen Nugent.
-Core courses are also taught with contributions from Dr Ricardo Leizaola, Dr Mao Mollona, Dr Roger Sansi-Roca, Professor Emma Tarlo and Dr Chris Wright.
+Core modules are also taught with contributions from Dr Ricardo Leizaola, Dr Mao Mollona, Dr Roger Sansi-Roca, Professor Emma Tarlo and Dr Chris Wright.

 It is taught through lectures/seminars and hands-on training in the use of digital camcorders, sound recording equipment, and video editing, and your final project is a 20-minute video.

 The central aim of the programme is the production of visual work within a critical and conceptual framework provided by anthropology.

-Through compulsory core courses you are introduced to a range of topics which currently include: the anthropology of art; visual anthropology; ethnographic film and cinema studies; and a general anthropological consideration of representation.
+Through compulsory core modules you are introduced to a range of topics which currently include: the anthropology of art; visual anthropology; ethnographic film and cinema studies; and a general anthropological consideration of representation.

 Our dedicated production facilities include digital camcorders, a variety of sound recording equipment and Final Cut Pro.
 You will produce a series of practical projects throughout the year.

 You will study five core modules:

 Essays/reports for theory modules and one two-week take-home paper.
 Practice elements are assessed on the basis of training projects; the final project (a video of no more than 20 minutes’ length) is accompanied by a written report.

 You can apply directly to Goldsmiths via the website by clicking the ‘apply now’ button on the main programme page.